dzhou22/Zweilight-Theme-for-Emacs/README.rst

 ######################
 This package provides a dark but colorful theme for Emacs.
-The colors have been picked carefully to provide a pleasant coding experience in darker environments, while stile maintaining good contrast and highlighting syntax constructs in a particularly useful manner.
+The colors have been picked carefully to provide a pleasant coding experience in darker environments, while still maintaining good contrast and highlighting syntax constructs in a particularly useful manner.

 .. image:: screenshots/zweilight-theme.png